ivardesign/viva-la-vue-workshop/README.md

 #### Concept: Overview of Browser Events:

++ 1. Events and 2.
+Responding to Events

 Programming for the web is all about responding to **“events”** that are occurring in the browser, like “clicking,” “scrolling,” “hovering,” and many others that are going on behind the scenes.

 As a developer, you ***can*** **decide** to do something if one of these events occur.
 We call this **responding to events.**